premila-deva/TMDb-movie-data-analysis/README.md

 # TMDb-movie-data-analysis
 ## Description:
 This is a Udacity Nano dgegree project to investigate insight of the TMDb data to draw up meaningful conclusions by producing statistical summaries and visualisations.
-Steps included: Data Wrangling, Exploratory Data Analysis
+Steps included: Data Wrangling, Exploratory and Explanatory Data Analysis
 ### Installation:
 Install Anaconda from https://www.anaconda.com/download/
 update all the packages in the default environment